PDF2QA Pipeline

 1. Information Extraction

-The first step of the pipeline is to extract textual knowledge from users' original documents or URLs using knowledge_extractor.
-This step is crucial as it converts various formats of raw documents into unified markdown text, facilitating subsequent cleaning processes.
+The first step of the pipeline is to extract textual knowledge from the user's original documents or URLs using one of three operators: FileOrURLToMarkdownConverterFlash, FileOrURLToMarkdownConverterAPI, or FileOrURLToMarkdownConverterLocal.
+This step is critical, as it extracts raw documents in various formats into a unified markdown format text, facilitating subsequent cleaning steps.

 conda create -n dataflow python=3.10